ParentCircle empowers parents to raise successful children through holistic parenting.

 |

-You might think that calling out a child or chastising him for being higher weight may push him towards corrective measures, but it does not.
+You might think that calling out a child or chastising them for their weight may motivate them towards corrective measures, but it does not.
 On the contrary, it can lead to adverse physical and mental health consequences, according to several studies on the subject.
-Here is why -
+Here is why:

 You can help your child deal with fat-shaming and develop a positive body image in the following ways:

-• Avoid negative words and phrases.
-Observe and notice any negative body talk you engage in even if it is about yourself.
-Instead of saying "These jeans make me look fat," consider modeling body positivity by saying, "I like the way this dress looks on me," or "I feel beautiful today."
+Observe and notice any negative body talk you engage in, even if it is about yourself.
+Instead of saying, "These jeans make me look fat," consider modeling body positivity by saying, "I like the way this dress looks on me," or "I feel beautiful today."
 Avoid using the words ‘fat’ and ‘obese’ and instead, use neutral words like ‘weight’ or ‘body mass index'.

-• Check for messages from others.
-This includes peers, teachers, coaches, family friends and relatives.
+This includes peers, teachers, coaches, family friends, and relatives.
 Are they reinforcing the ‘ideal’ body weight or shape in your child?
-For example, is his coach telling him that he can’t take up boxing because he is not muscular enough?
-Teach your teen to stand up for himself when he hears negative messages from others about his body
+For example, is their coach telling them they can’t take up boxing because they're not muscular enough?
+Practice with your teen to stand up for themself when they hear negative messages from others about their body,

-• Strengthen relationship with the body.
-Teach your child to appreciate her body not only for how it looks but what it can do, like how much fun it is to use her body to ride a bike or play an instrument or a sport.
+Teach your child to appreciate their body not only for its appearance, but also for what it can do, such as riding a bike, playing an instrument, or playing a sport.
 Twenty-six-year-old cricketer, Rahkeem Cornwall, weighing nearly 300 pounds, was selected for the prestigious Test match squad of the West Indies to play against India.
-Well, if he was fat-shamed, he would never have made it this big.
-Remember, simple experiences can teach us to be mindful of our bodies and strengthen our relationship with it
+Well, if he were ever fat-shamed, he would never have made it this big.
+Remember, simple experiences can teach us to be mindful of our children's feelings and emotions.

-For your teen: Help your teen inculcate self-compassion and love towards her body by practicing body-positive affirmations.
+For your teen: Help your child feel self-compassion and love towards their body by practicing body-positive affirmations.
 Some examples are given below:

-While you can’t control all the messages your child gets in the media, on the playground and even from other adults in their lives, you can make sure you're not contributing to negative attitudes toward weight.
-In fact, you have help your child actively fight fat-shaming.
+While you can’t control all the messages your child gets in the media, on the playground, and even from other adults in their lives, you can make sure you're not contributing to negative attitudes toward weight.
+In fact, you have to help your child actively fight fat-shaming.

 |